zitadel/zitadel/docs/docs/guides/integrate/identity-providers/introduction.md

 ![Identity Provider Overview](/img/guides/zitadel_identity_provider_overview.png)

-## Available templates
+## Available guides

-In the guides below, you'll learn how to configure and set up your preferred external Identity Provider (IdP) in ZITADEL.
+In the guides below, some of which utilize the Generic OIDC or SAML templates for configuration, you'll learn how to configure and set up your preferred external Identity Provider (IdP) in ZITADEL.

 - [Google](./google)
 - [Entra ID (OIDC)](./azure-ad-oidc)